NYPL/sfr-ingest-pipeline/docs/rationale.md

 ## EC2 Size/Responsiveness

 As it stands now this service is running on a t3.small ec2 instance.
-This was selected as the t3 isntances offer more vCPU cores at lower levels than the standard t2 instances.
+This was selected as the t3 instances offer more vCPU cores at lower levels than the standard t2 instances.
 This allows for better parallel performance as multiple EPUBs can be processed at once (ideally having a 3+ core machine would process a full batch in parallel, but having 2 cores seems to work well at the moment).
 The Ace Report tool is also somewhat of a memory hog, and it would perhaps improve processing time if additional memory was provisioned.
 However, that has not been done yet out of caution, it can be increased at any time.

 ## Future Work